incoming webhooks

 Example of configuration and call

-This would be the configuration of your webhook incoming, for the specific case of sending a campaign with template.
+This would be the configuration of your inbound webhook, for the specific case of sending a templated campaign.

 Once the webhook is active, an example of a call using Postman is displayed.